 In general, Medicare coverage can include the partial or complete cost of:

-However, it doesn’t usually cover meal deliveries, eye exams, and hearing exams, along with dental care.
+However, it doesn’t usually cover meal deliveries, eye exams, and hearing exams, along with dental care for seniors.

 Medicare Part A can cover the cost of skilled nursing care in some facilities if it is directly associated with the treatment or diagnosis of a medical condition.
 However, non-medical or nursing home care is not covered by Medicare.